bluppco/idearebel/src/content/ideas/bc-ferries-selects-idea-rebel-digital-partner.md

 description: BC Ferries Sets Sail with Idea Rebel
 image: https://blupp.b-cdn.net/idearebel/bc_ferries_kickoff_header_3-3840x2160.jpg?quality=80&width=800
 link: bc-ferries-selects-idea-rebel-digital-partner
-order: 1
+order: 19
 publish_date: March 23, 2018
 sub_title: ""
-title: BC Ferries selects Idea Rebel as digital partner | Idea Rebel
+title: BC Ferries Sets Sail with Idea Rebel
 url: https://www.idearebel.com/ideas/bc-ferries-selects-idea-rebel-digital-partner/
-seo_title: ""
+seo_title: "BC Ferries selects Idea Rebel as digital partner | Idea Rebel"
-seo_description: ""
+seo_description: "Idea Rebel, a Canadian digital agency, today announced that it has recently been selected by British Columbia Ferry Services Inc. to enhance their digital customer experience over the next three years.
+Specifically, Idea Rebel will aim to increase BC Ferries’ quality of service and growth of their business by helping them transform and evolve their … Continued"
 ---
 Idea Rebel, a Canadian digital agency, today announced that it has recently been selected by British Columbia Ferry Services Inc. to enhance their digital customer experience over the next three years.